 Followings are common database models:

-See also: The Relational Model, Relational Database tutorial, Database Relational Model Tutorial, Query Languages
+See also: The Relational Model, Relational Database tutorial, Relational-Model

 • Entity-relationship - The entity-relationship model (or ER model) is a way of graphically representing the logical relationships of entities (or objects) in order to create a database.
 The ER model was first proposed by Peter Pin-Shan Chen of Massachusetts Institute of Technology (MIT) in the 1970s.
-See also: Entity Relationship Diagrams Tutorial, ER Modeling, Tutorial
+See also: ER Modeling, Tutorial

 • Object-relational model - The object-relational model is designed to provide a relational database management that allows developers to integrate databases with their data types and methods.
 It is essentially a relational model that allows users to integrate object-oriented features into it.